01 August 2011

 Conclusions: If there are signs of cholangitis decompression and lavage of the biliary tree with “T”, drainage should be performed.
 Vascular malformations should be considered as a possible cause of extrahepatic biliary obstruction.
 CT angiography may be helpful in identifying these malformations.

-Keywords: Female, Common Bile Duct - surgery, Cholangitis - surgery, Angiography - methods, Hepatic Artery - surgery, Jaundice, Obstructive - surgery
+Keywords: Common Bile Duct - surgery, Cholangitis - surgery, Angiography - methods, Hepatic Artery - surgery, Jaundice, Obstructive - surgery

 01 June 2023 : EditorialEditorial: Infectious Disease Surveillance Using Artificial Intelligence (AI) and its Role in Epidemic and Pandemic Preparedness

 08 Jun 2023 : Clinical ResearchRisk Factors for New Vertebral Compression Fracture After Percutaneous Vertebral Augmentation: A Retrospect...

 08 Jun 2023 : Clinical ResearchA Nomogram for Identifying HR+/Her2- Breast Cancer Patients with Positive Sentinel Lymph Nodes and Omitted ...

 08 Jun 2023 : Clinical ResearchBurden of COVID-19 on Mental Health of Resident Doctors in Poland

 08 Jun 2023 : Clinical ResearchRisk Prediction for Rapidly Progressive Interstitial Lung Disease in Anti-MDA5-Positive Dermatomyositis: Th...